Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Greedy sparsest permutation algorithm

-The combinatorial description of some edges of $\mathcal{A}_p(\CC)$ via covered arrow reversals motivates Algorithm~\ref{alg_triangle_SP}, a combinatorial greedy SP algorithm.
-Since this algorithm is based on flipping covered arrows, we call this the \emph{triangle SP algorithm}.
-Similar to Algorithm~\ref{alg_edge_SP}, we specify an identifiability assumption in relation to Algorithm~\ref{alg_triangle_SP}. \begin{assump}[Triangle SP (TSP) Assumption] A probability distribution $\p$ satisfies the \emph{triangle SP (TSP) assumption} with respect to a DAG $\G$ if it satisfies the Markov assumption with respect to $\G$ and if Algorithm~\ref{alg_triangle_SP} returns only DAGs in $\M(\G)$. \end{assump}
+The combinatorial description of some edges of $\mathcal{A}_p(\CC)$ via covered arrow reversals motivates Algorithm~\ref{alg_triangle_SP}, a combinatorial greedy sparsest permutation algorithm.
+Since this algorithm is based on flipping covered arrows, we call this the triangle sparsest permutation algorithm.
+Unlike Algorithm~\ref{alg_edge_SP}, this algorithm does not require computing the polytope $\mathcal{A}_p(\CC)$ and is thus the version run in practice.
+Similar to Algorithm~\ref{alg_edge_SP}, we specify an identifiability assumption in relation to Algorithm~\ref{alg_triangle_SP}. \begin{assump}[Triangle assumption] A distribution $\p$ satisfies the triangle assumption with respect to a DAG $\G$ if it is Markov with respect to $\G$ and if Algorithm~\ref{alg_triangle_SP} returns only DAGs in $\M(\G)$. \phantom \end{assump}

 {

 }